MTD for ITSA — Now Live

 Multiple properties

 Good news: if you have multiple properties, HMRC treats them all as a single property business for MTD purposes.
-You don't need to submit separate updates for each property — you submit one combined quarterly update covering all UK residential lettings.
-Furnished holiday lettings are treated as a separate income source and may require separate reporting.
+You don't need to submit separate updates for each property; you submit one combined quarterly update covering all UK residential lettings.
+Since April 2025, furnished holiday lettings are treated as standard property income and reported alongside your other UK lettings.

 Which software is best for landlords?